Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Embedding theorems

 The \emph{path space} of $B$ is

 whose topology is given by the basis of \emph{cylinder sets} where $\mu$ is a finite path such that $s(\mu) = v$ for some source $v \in S_B \cap V_n$.
 The path space $X_B$ is Boolean, and it is compact if and only if $S_B$ is finite.
-Further, $X_B$ is perfect if and only if $E_B$ has no semi-tails.
+Further, $X_B$ is perfect if and only if~$E_B$ has no semi-tails.
 Two infinite paths in $X_B$ are \emph{tail-equivalent} if they agree from some level on.
 With this equivalence relation as the starting point, let for each $N \in \mathbb{N}$ That is, $\mathcal{P}_N$ consists of all pairs of infinite paths which start before the $N$'th level and agrees from the $N$'th level and onwards.
 Equipping $\mathcal{P}_N$ with the relative topology from $X_B \times X_B$ makes $\mathcal{P}_N$ a compact principal ample Hausdorff groupoid whose unit space is identified with $\bigsqcup_{n=1}^N \bigsqcup_{v \in S_B \cap V_n} Z(v)$.

 We define the \emph{groupoid of the Bratteli diagram $B$} as the increasing union equipped with the inductive limit topology.
 For two finite paths $\mu, \lambda$ with $s(\mu), s(\lambda) \in S_B$ and $r(\mu) = r(\lambda)$ we define A straightforward computation shows that the family of $C(\mu, \lambda)$'s form a compact open basis for the inductive limit topology on $\mathcal{G}_B$.
 We identify $\mathcal{G}_B^{(0)}$ with $X_B$.
-By setting $\mathcal{K}_n = \mathcal{P}_n \cup X_B $ one sees that $\mathcal{G}_B$ is an AF-groupoid.
+By setting $\mathcal{K}_n = \mathcal{P}_n \cup \mathcal{G}_B^{(0)}$ one sees that $\mathcal{G}_B$ is an AF-groupoid.
 The groupoid $\mathcal{G}_B$ is minimal if and only if $B$ is a simple Bratteli diagram. \end{example}

 \begin{remark} Although the AF-groupoid $\mathcal{G}_B$ is defined in terms of a very special graph, namely the Bratteli diagram $B$, it is generally not isomorphic to a graph groupoid.
-To see this, recall that $\mathcal{G}_B$ is principal while a graph groupoid $\mathcal{G}_E$ is principal if and only if the graph $E$ has no cycles.
-If $X_B$ is compact, perfect and infinite (this is essentially stipulating that the Bratteli diagram is standard and ``non-degenerate''), then $\mathcal{G}_B$ cannot be isomorphic to any graph groupoid, for any such $\mathcal{G}_E$ would have a compact unit space, i.e.\ finitely many vertices, no loops and no sinks.
-And there are clearly no such graphs. \end{remark}
+To see this, recall that $\mathcal{G}_B$ is always principal, while a graph groupoid $\mathcal{G}_E$ is principal if and only if the graph~$E$ has no cycles.
+If $X_B$ is compact, perfect and infinite (this is essentially stipulating that the Bratteli diagram is standard and ``non-degenerate''), then $\mathcal{G}_B$ cannot be isomorphic to any graph groupoid.
+For any such $\mathcal{G}_E$ would have a compact unit space, i.e.~$E$ has finitely many vertices, and $E$ would have no cycles and no sinks.
+There are clearly no such graphs. \end{remark}

 Giordano, Putnam and Skau showed that, just as with AF-algebras~\cite{Bra}, every AF-groupoid can be realized by a Bratteli diagram as in Example~\ref{ex:BD}.